 Flutter Animations – How to Put More Life into a Mobile App Using Rive

-Let’s say you implement a screen responsible for downloading a big amount of data.
+Let’s say you implement a screen responsible for downloading a large amount of data.
 But there’s a problem: how to keep the users occupied when the files are getting sent?

 If displaying animations was the first solution that came to your mind – welcome to the club!
-And if you have any doubts or you’re not sure how to start creating animations in Flutter, this article should help you out.
+If you have any doubts or you’re not sure how to start creating animations in Flutter, this article should help you out.

 Why should you add animations to mobile apps?